prisma-lab/shared-control-teleop-uam/README.md

 This repository contains the code for the simulations on Shared-Control Teleoperation Methods for a Cable-Suspended Dual-Arm Unmanned Aerial Manipulator.
 The code has been tested on Ubuntu 20.04 running ROS Noetic.

+# Article

+The description of the framework can be found in the following article:

+M. Selvaggio, F. Esposito, V. Lippiello and F. Ruggiero, "Shared-Control Teleoperation Methods for a Cable-Suspended Dual-Arm Unmanned Aerial Manipulator," 2024 International Conference on Unmanned Aircraft Systems (ICUAS), Chania - Crete, Greece, 2024, pp. 1132-1139, doi: 10.1109/ICUAS60882.2024.10557097.

 # How to Launch the Simulations

 ## Push Wall Task